Stephen C. Sanders

 An opinion editorial about the importance of indigenous Sámi reindeer herders in Norway's climate change mitigation strategy.
 Written for GEO 503 - Environmental Governance at the University at Buffalo.

-Willow Ridge Kennels of New York is a bernedoodle breeding and training business located in Rochester, New York.
+Willow Ridge Kennels of New York was a bernedoodle breeding and training business located in Rochester, New York.
 I designed and developed a WordPress website for them using the Baesick WordPress theme, which uses HTML/SCSS and Bootstrap.
-The site is hosted by BlueHost, and uses Google Analytics.
+The site was hosted by BlueHost, and used Google Analytics.

-The website for the Buffalo Firefighters (Local 282) was developed by me in mid-to-late-2017 in collaboration with e3communications, and is still used by them as their main source of communication with matters that concern the general public.
-The website was built using WordPress and is hosted by GoDaddy.
+The website for the Buffalo Firefighters (Local 282) was developed by me in mid-to-late-2017 in collaboration with e3communications, and was still used by them as their main source of communication with matters that concern the general public until around 2023.
+The website was built using WordPress and was hosted by GoDaddy.

 To see other websites and projects that I have worked on, you can look at the links under the relevant experiences on my LinkedIn profile.